RitulMohan/RitulMohan/README.md

 - 👋 Hi, I’m @RitulMohan
-- 👀 I’m a student at BITS PILANI
+- 👀 I’m a student at BITS PILANI interested in AI and its related fields

-- 📫 reach out to me via ritulmohan.bits@gmail.com

 <!---
 RitulMohan/RitulMohan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.